yoshinorisekimoto/api-learning-notes/notes/Step16-EC2.md

 # Step16: EC2 (Elastic Compute Cloud)

 ## What is EC2?
-EC2 is a virtual server in AWS.
+EC2 is a virtual server in AWS.It allows you to run applications on a cloud-based computer.
-It allows you to run applications on a cloud-based computer.
+EC2 instances are implemented as virtual machines (VMs), which are software-based computers running on physical hardware.

 ---
 ## What is a Virtual Machine?